pavelchristof/gomoku-ai/README.md

 ```

 Next, build gomoku with all its dependencies.
 Add the '--config=cuda' option
-if you want to use GPU:
+if you configured with GPU and want to use it:

 ```bash
 $> bazel build -c opt --config=cuda gomoku/self_play:self_play gomoku/networks:train